iqbalmd/eMumba/README.md

-#Steps to run the eMumba Assignment
+#Steps to run the eMumba project
 > by Muhammad Iqbal <br/>
 > -- md.iqbalit@gmail.com